dev-err418/buy-the-moon/README.md

 # Buy The Moon 🚀

 I always loved spaceship so I created this website...
-To check it out (on big screens) : https://buy-the-moon.pages.dev/
+Check it out (on big screens) : https://buy-the-moon.pages.dev/

 First three.js web site that I built with 3d.
 All the 3d is done with JavaScript with three.js.
 Was really fun to make !